gantFDT/gant-design-2/docs/docs/umi-hooks-to-ahooks.en-US.md

-# Umi Hooks to ahooks
+# Umi Hooks to tantds

-ahooks is version 2.0 of Umi Hooks.
-This document will help you quickly upgrade from Umi Hooks to ahooks.
+tantds is version 2.0 of Umi Hooks.
+This document will help you quickly upgrade from Umi Hooks to tantds.

 ## Upgrade overview